A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsubsection{Fairness in Graph Representation Learning}

 One common aspect to care about is the fairness concern.
-Fairness, by definition, refers to that the protected features does not infect the outcome.
+Fairness, by definition, refers to the protected features that do not infect the outcome.
 In general, a data set's fairness refers to that the protected features are not influencing the data distribution.
-A model's fairness, on the other hand, refers to the concern that the output of our algorithms should not be affected by some certain protected features.
+A model's fairness, on the other hand, refers to the concern that the output of our algorithms should not be affected by certain protected features.
 The protected features can be race, gender, etc.

-To have some fair data, we might measure how frequently in a text corpus a female character is associated to leadership, versus how frequently a male is.
-To design a fair model, we require the results of the model keep the same once we make any change to the protected features.
-For instance, if we swap the gender feature of some data samples, the predicted outcomes remain the same.

-Similar to the fairness challenge in many other fields of machine learning~\cite{chouldechova2018frontiers,mehrabi2021survey}, graph representation learning can easily suffer from bias from the data sets which inherit stereotypes from the real world, from the architecture of models, or from design decisions aiming at a higher performance on a particular task.
-As the graph representation becomes increasingly popular in recent years, the researchers are getting fairness into their sights~\cite{ma2021subgroup,dong2021individual}.
+Similar to the fairness challenge in many other fields of machine learning~\citep{chouldechova2018frontiers,mehrabi2021survey}, graph representation learning can easily suffer from bias from the data sets that inherit stereotypes from the real world.
+As graph representation has become increasingly popular in recent years, researchers are getting fairness into their sights~\citep{ma2021subgroup,dong2021individual}.

 Different from i.i.d. data, graph data contains a lot of relational information that would bring about new challenges to bias detection~\citep{dai2021say,dong2022edits}.
 Besides, another challenge is that better algorithms are needed to prevent the model from inheriting the input data's biases~\citep{ma2021subgroup,dong2022edits}.
 Researchers have been working on various fairness notions regarding graph-representation learning.
 Such as group fairness, individual fairness, and application-specific fairness~\citep{dong2023fairness}.
 Application-specific fairness mostly refers to that in the field of recommender systems~\citep{fu2020fairness,li2021user} and knowledge graphs~\citep{fisher2019measuring}.

 Fairness concern in graph mining is crucial in real-world applications.
 Researchers have already found significant gender and ethnic group bias in existing recommender systems~\citep{lambrecht2019algorithmic,sweeney2013discrimination}.
 Not to mention more sensitive domains of applications, such as loan approval and criminal justice~\citep{sarkar2020mitigating,agarwal2021towards}.